Nikhil-anand-web/Hack-UIET2.0_Team_Trojan-Frontend-/README.md

 ## Features

-- Human-like Responses
+- **Human-like Responses**: Provides responses to legal questions within the context of Indian laws.
-- Context Maintenance
+- **Context Maintenance**: Remembers the context of the conversation and generates appropriate responses.
-- Text-to-Speech and Speech-to-Text
+- **Text-to-Speech and Speech-to-Text**: Converts text responses to speech and transcribes spoken queries into text.